 key: holds a public key

-This function will set the public parameters from the given public key to the request.
+This function will set the public parameters from the given public key to the certificate.
+The key can be deallocated after that.

 Returns: On success, GNUTLS\E\SUCCESS (0) is returned, otherwise a negative error value.